copsTvFan/cops-episode-guide/guide.md

 **Coast to Coast 9**

 - (Fort Worth, TX -- 10:48 PM Traffic Stop) East Division -- Officer Michael Martinez has worked in four departments in the zero tolerance units with good people.
-He questions two male suspects and a prostitute riding in the same car, and when the driver suddenly pulls away, Martinez gives chase and observes as the male suspects abandon the woman on a dangerous stretch of the interstate.
+He questions two male suspects and a known prostitute riding in the same car, and when the driver suddenly pulls away, Martinez gives chase and observes as the male suspects abandon the woman on a dangerous stretch of the interstate.
 - (Chattanooga, TN -- 12:32 AM Suspicious Vehicle) Officer Michael Pendygraft stops and questions a suspect who claims he was on his way to a friend's house, but during a routine search, the officer uncovers a large quantity of marijuana crammed into the suspect's pants.
 - (Des Moines, IA -- 7:30 PM Dispute Call) Officer Chad Cornwell